When I am with my friends, acquaintances, and colleagues, I am normal.

-However, in my case, it has been that way ever since I was an adolescent until now.
+But in my case, it has been that way since I was an adolescent until now.

-Later I went to high school and college, but I no longer laughed at home or chatted with my family.
+Later, I went to high school and college, but I never laughed at home or talked about anything else with my family anymore.

-But when I go home, my personality completely changes.
+But when I went home, my personality completely changed.

-I haven’t had a single conversation with my sister for over 10 years
+I hadn’t spoken a word to my sister for over 10 years

-I also have a younger sister who is two years younger than me, but from the time I was in the upper grades of elementary school until the day before I graduated from college and moved to Tokyo, I never spoke a word to her.
+I also have a younger sister who is two years younger than me, but from about the time I was in the upper grades of elementary school until the day before I graduated from college and moved to Tokyo, I never had a single conversation with her.

-It was the first time I had ever seen my father cry, and now I think it must have been very painful and sad for my parents to be in that kind of family situation for so long.
+It was the first time I had ever seen my father cry, and now I think it must have been very painful and sad for my parents to have such a long-lasting brother-sister situation.

-But I never communicated with my sister or my parents again, and the time I spent with my family was completely lost.
+But I never communicated with my sister or my parents after that, and the time with my family was completely lost.

 Suffering even after starting to work